pauliacomi/pyGAPS/docs/manual/isotherm.rst

     - User requests conversion from absolute to relative pressure for an isotherm object
     - The adsorbate name is taken from the isotherm parameter and matched against the name of an adsorbate in the internal list
-    - If the adsorbate is found, the name of the adsorbate in the CoolProp-defined way is retreived
+    - If the adsorbate is found, the name of the adsorbate in the CoolProp-defined way is retrieved
     - CoolProp calculates the critical point pressure for the adsorbate
     - The relative pressure is calculated by dividing by the critical point pressure

-If using commmon gasses, the user should not be worried about this process, as the list of adsorbates is stored in the internal database.
+If using common gasses, the user should not be worried about this process, as the list of adsorbates is stored in the internal database.
 However, if a new adsorbate is to be used, the user should add it to the master list himself.

 For adsorbent basis conversions, the density of the adsorbent should be known.
-The way the density is etreived is very similar to property retrieval from the adsorbates.
+The way the density is retrieved is very similar to property retrieval from the adsorbates.
 A list of Samples is kept by pyGAPS, loaded at import-time from the database.
 The user must create a Sample instance, populate it with the density parameter and then upload it either to the internal list or the internal database.
 For more info on this